At Johnson Roberts Associates we specialize in public projects, here are a few of the services we provide — all with proven record of success.

 As long-standing members of the United States Green Building Council, we are committed to sustainable design.
 Eight of our projects have received LEED certification.
 In 2019 we joined the AIA 2030 Challenge (a voluntary program to encourage, support, and monitor the sustainability of architecture projects).
 In 2020 we were recognized for reaching the initial 70% energy reduction goal (only 15% of the participating firms achieved this milestone).

-Our projects often utilize high efficiency mechanical systems, photovoltaic systems and energy-efficient building enclosures to ensure further sustainability.
-Today’s technology allows for the creation of sustainably designed structures without many compromises or cost increases.
+Our projects often utilize high efficiency mechanical systems, photovoltaic systems, and energy-efficient building enclosures to ensure further sustainability.
+Today’s technology allows for the creation of sustainably designed structures with minimal compromises or cost increases.
 In the end you’ll save money on energy bills and be ahead of the curve on protecting our environment.
 Here are some of our top performing recent projects: • Reuben Hoar Library: 82% energy use reduction • South Hadley Public Library: 82% energy use reduction • Erving Public Library: 81% energy use reduction • Concord Free Public Library Expansion: 80% energy use reduction

 Powder Magazine, Cambridge, MA (DCR)